matrix-org/matrix-spec-proposals/proposals/3968-poorer-features.md

 Values not matching these types and undefined keys should be ignored.

+The state key of `m.room.size_limits` events should either follow the format defined in [MSC2346][MSC2346] when relevant (ie. when the limitation comes from a bridge) or be empty otherwise (eg. as a wish of room admins).

-`m.room.event_features` events with a non-empty state key should be ignored.
+When defining a `m.room.event_features` with a non-empty state key, bridges should also publish a `uk.half-shot.bridge`/`m.bridge` event with the same key; but clients must be able to gracefully handle the absence of such a state event.

 ### Examples